 Mosquitoes love hiding in tall grass, shrubbery and damp, unkempt areas like woodpiles.
 Keeping your grass short and yard well-maintained is essential to mosquito-control.

 Treat Your Yard

-Treating your yard with an all natural, eco-friendly and water-soluble insect repellent, especially before outdoor activities, will significantly reduce the amount of mosquitoes in your backyard.
+Treating your yard with an a non-toxic, water-soluble insect repellent, especially before outdoor activities, will significantly reduce the amount of mosquitoes in your backyard.
 Cedarwood chips are also a natural insect deterrent; sprinkle them throughout your yard—especially along foundations and fence lines—for additional mosquito protection.